Software Development

 Make sure to run 'npx prisma generate' locally to use the updated Prisma client, reflecting the latest schema definitions.

 You would repeat the same migration steps for a fresh database in a new project.
-However, at the initial stage, you'd apply the changes in the init migration.sql file to your turso database.
+However, at the initial stage, when we run the `npx prisma migrate dev --name init` command, you'd apply the changes in the init migration.sql file to your turso database.

 Let us handle your software.